DevTrainings/GitTraining/20-Rebase/readme.md

 Lab
 ---

+* Start with cloning [https://github.com/DevTrainings/lab_rebase.git](https://github.com/DevTrainings/lab_rebase.git) repository.
+* Checkout branch `feature`.
-Start with cloning [this](https://github.com/DevTrainings/lab_rebase.git) repository.
-Then checkout branch `feature`.
-Imagine you just finished your work on branch `feature` and want to prepare it for being merged into `master`.
-You will likely want to rebase you work onto master.
-I want you to do exactly that.
-Rebase `feature` branch onto `master` branch using your tool of choice (command line, sourcetree, tortoise-git, whatever you like).
+* Imagine you just finished your work on branch `feature` and want to prepare it for being merged into `master`.
+* You will likely want to rebase you work onto master.
+* Rebase `feature` branch onto `master` branch using your tool of choice (command line, sourcetree, tortoise-git, whatever you like).

 Documentation
 -------------